-Book your flu jab
+Book your winter vaccines

-- people aged 65 and over
+- people aged 65 years old or over

 - pregnant women

-- children aged 2 to 3 years (nasal spray)
+- all children aged 2 or 3 years on 31 August 2023 (nasal spray)

-Where you can get a flu vaccine
+Where you can get vaccines

 If you are not eligible for a free flu jab, you can still pay for a jab at your local pharmacy (subject to availability).
 Speak to your local pharmacy for more details.

-Be a flu fighter: ways to stay safe
+Ways to stay safe

 - keep warm when you are outside